Diarchy: Northern Ireland

-Under the terms of the 1998 Good Friday Agreement intended to end conflict in Northern Ireland, the First Minister and deputy First Minister serve as joint heads of the area's executive.
+Under the terms of the 1998 Good Friday Agreement intended to end the conflict in Northern Ireland, the First Minister and deputy First Minister serve as joint heads of the area's executive.
 Both positions exercise identical executive powers; however they are not heads of state.

 San Marino

 The captains regent (Capitani Reggenti) of San Marino are elected every six months by the Sammarinese parliament, the Grand and General Council.
-They serve as heads of state and government and are normally chosen from opposing parties.
+They serve as joint heads of state, and are normally chosen from opposing parties.